 Update URLs for service or app items

 URLs for services hosted in ArcGIS Server and locally hosted web apps may change when servers are retired or renamed.
-You can update a URL reference to layer and web app items by updating the URL in the Data Source utility on the Settings tab of the item page.
+You can update a URL reference to layer and web app items by updating the URL in the Data source utility on the Settings tab of the item page.

 Migrate items between accounts

 Many users will never need to use more than one ArcGIS account.
-However, as an administrator, there are situations in which you may need to copy maps or other items from one account to another.
+However, as an organization administrator, there are situations in which you may need to copy maps or other items from one account to another.

-You can use Change Owner to transfer existing items from one account to another or adjust group ownership.
+You can use Change owner to transfer existing items from one account to another or adjust group ownership.
 The items remain in the same organization, which means all references and links between layers, maps, and apps are preserved, and everything continues to work as expected.
 Group membership can also be adjusted.

 Tip:

-When migrating accounts with a large number of folders or groups, you can also use ArcGIS API for Python to expedite and maintain the folder structure in My Content.
+When migrating accounts with a large number of folders or groups, you can also use ArcGIS API for Python to expedite and maintain the folder structure in My content.
 Download the sample script.

-Curate featured content using groups and promote a set of groups as the organization’s Featured Groups.
+Curate featured content using groups and promote a set of groups as the organization’s Featured groups.
 (Assign this task to other staff if possible.)
 If your organization decides to use basemaps other than the default Esri basemaps, create and maintain a group for the basemap gallery.

 Groups do not consume credits, but cleaning up groups may also help you clean up old content items that are consuming storage credits.